Stefan-Eduard/WEBproj/README.md

 so I'm going to write a documentation, sort of, for the APP.

-The long way takes short steps, but the resulta are already there, so here I go.
+The long way takes short steps, but the results are already there, so here I go.

 P.S.
 I'll see that the next README's will be more formal, and on point.
 Wish me luck.